infiniteflight/infiniteflight-docs/flying-guide/on-the-ground/tfrs-and-notams.md

-The following list shows all permanent TFRs/NOTAMs in place within Infinite Flight:
+The following list shows all permanent NOTAMs in place within Infinite Flight: